jerakia/jerakia/schema/index.md

 A schema is a set of data that defined various aspects about data contained within the source.
 A schema can be used to alter the lookup behaviour of Jerakia for a particular key, such as making it a cascading array lookup.
 Schemas also support aliasing giving them the ability to expose pseuedo data that maps to a different namespace and key within your data.

-Schemas are looked up internally using the file datasource, they can currently be defined in JSON or YAML format (default JSON).
-The design allows for the use of other more customizable schema lookup functionality using custom written policies in future releases.

 ## Using Schemas

 Jerakia uses the file datasource to search for a schema JSON file matching the namespace of the lookup.
 Currently JSON and YAML can be supported (see configuration below) and the roadmap for this feature allows for a number of other backends to be used for sourcing schema data in the future.